 Despite bans on plastic bags and the recent ban on microbeads in the U.S., plenty of similar plastics end up in our oceans.
 Like glitter, they contribute to the 800 tons of plastic that make their way into the ocean each year.

 Glitter is made up of plastic and aluminum bonded with polyethylene terephtalate (PET), said Trisia Farrelly, a social anthropologist at Massey University in New Zealand, in this NZ Stuff piece.
 She researches plastic waste and confirmed what we all know: Glitter gets into everything, even water filtration systems.
+She says it should be banned like microbeads.

 Fish with a side of glitter